Sulfacetamide Eye Drops

 Common Side Effects of Sulfacetamide Eye Drop

-• Eye stinging, burning, redness and temporary blurred vision may occur.
-If any of these problems persist or worsen, tell your doctor or pharmacist promptly.
+• Eye stinging, burning, redness, and temporary blurred vision may occur.
+Tell your doctor or pharmacist promptly if any of these problems persist or worsen.

 • Remember that your doctor has prescribed you this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not experience serious side effects.